The Fugitive (1963 TV series): The One-armed Man

 The One-armed Man was rarely seen in the series, appearing in person in only 10 episodes.
 He also appears in the opening credits beginning with season two, and in a photograph in the episode "The Breaking of the Habit".
 He is seen infrequently in the first three seasons, and has almost no actual dialogue until season four, when his character begins to take a more prominent part in the plotline.

 The One-armed Man is aware that Kimble is after him, and frequently tips off the police as to Kimble's whereabouts, most notably in "Nobody Loses All The Time", when he telephones his girlfriend (Barbara Baxley) at a hospital and orders her to call the police, though Kimble risked arrest to save her life.
 Like Kimble, he uses a variety of aliases and holds down various jobs while on the run.
-In the episode "A Clean And Quiet Town", he is credited as Steve Cramer and works as a mob-employed numbers runner.
-In the episode "The Ivy Maze", he poses as a college janitor and groundskeeper named Carl Stoker.
-He goes by the name Fred Johnson in several episodes; first in the season-two episode "Escape into Black", where he works as a dishwasher using this name.
-In the season-three episode "Wife Killer", reporter Barbara Webb (Janice Rule) discovers that the One-armed Man carries a wide range of identifications using various names.
-As Fred Johnson, he has a membership in an athletic club, and a receipt for the sale of a pint of blood; this particular receipt shows that his blood type is B negative, and that he claims his age as 47.
-(Raisch himself was 60 years of age when this episode was filmed.)
-The other identities used by the One-armed Man are not revealed in the episode, although as Barbara flips through a wallet full of identifications, she notes that he is "a man of many identities, not one of them the same."